 The Course and Program Catalogue has the full listing of required classes and their descriptions for minors and recognitions.

 - Applied Mathematics

 * Recognition in a Language is available in French, German, Spanish and Ukrainian upon completion of specified number of courses.

 Certificates are stand-alone programs and most can be completed in conjunction with a degree or on their own.
 A Certificate of Proficiency signifies the completion of specific degree-level courses and signifies achievement of proficiency in a specific area of study.

-The College of Arts and Science offers several Certificate of Proficiency programs:
+The College of Arts and Science offers several Certificate programs: